 Created in 2010, the CFPB is an agency of the federal government that makes and enforces rules on how finance companies market financial products and services to American consumers.
 Additionally, the CFPB provides education and resources to deal with abusive financial practices—like harassment from a debt collector.
 You can also file complaints about a debt collector with the CFPB.
 The CFPB will investigate the debt collector, the debt collection agency, and their practices.

-Debt collection can take an emotional toll.
+At CreditNinja, we know that debt collection can take an emotional toll.
 The tactics that a dubious debt collector uses are to agitate or even frighten you into some action.

-When the letters and phone calls come with threats of action, YOU should be the first to take action.
+When letters and phone calls come with threats of action, you should be the first to take action.
 Reach out to your creditors and offer to work with them using the tips we discussed here.
 Learn the difference between debt consolidation and debt settlement.
 But whatever you do, don’t hide.
 The sooner you face your debt, the sooner you can tackle it and get on with working towards your financial goals.